-Chris Arrant is a writer and designer who co-founded Project: Rooftop with Trippe in 2006 and serves as an editor on the site.
-He writes extensively about comics for Marvel Entertainment, MTV, Newsarama.com, ComicBookResources.com and iFanboy.com.
+Chris Arrant is a writer and designer who co-founded Project: Rooftop with Trippe in 2006 and served as an editor on the site.
+He has written extensively about comics for Marvel Entertainment, MTV, Newsarama.com, ComicBookResources.com and iFanboy.com.
 He also serves as News Editor for CartoonBrew.com.
 He has also entered the comics writing fray with stories in the anthologies Tori Amos’ Comic Book Tattoo, 24Seven Vol. 2, Negative Burn and No Formula: Stories From The Chemistry Set.
 Link

 Glen Weldon is a writer who reviews books and comics for NPR.org.
 He is a contributor to NPR’s Monkey See blog, and is a regular panelist on NPR’s Pop Culture Happy Hour podcast.
 He’s received a bunch of writing-fellowship-thingies in his time, and his short fiction has appeared in a lot of literary magazines and anthologies read chiefly by people who want to get their short fiction in literary magazines and anthologies.
 So, you know: Score.
 Also he likes Aquaman more than is generally considered healthy.